kasra-hosseini/obspyDMT/README.rst

 ::

-    $ obspyDMT ...required options... --resample_corr 1 --resample_method lanczos
+    $ obspyDMT ...required options... --resample_corr 1

-which resample the (instrument) corrected waveforms to 1Hz using *lanczos* method.
+which resample the (instrument) corrected waveforms to 1Hz.

 ----
 Plot